 Program overview

 The Master's programs in Mechanical Engineering at Ontario Tech University provide students with the opportunity to explore a wide range of topics within the field.
 Students can choose to focus on specific areas such as Design, Energy and Thermofluids Engineering, or Mechatronics and Manufacturing Engineering.
-This flexibility allows for a comprehensive understanding of mechanical engineering, preparing graduates for various roles in research, development, and advanced engineering.
+The programs are designed to prepare graduates for careers in research, development, and advanced engineering, equipping them with the necessary skills to meet the demands of the industry.
+With a blend of theoretical knowledge and practical application, students will be well-prepared to tackle complex engineering challenges.

 Featured Experiences